NuID/cryptography/README.md

 ## ⚠️  This library has not been independently audited.

-`nuid.cryptography` primarily exists as a way to abstract over platform-specific differences and provide a common interface to the provided functionality across host platforms.
-In most cases, `nuid.cryptography` delegates directly to a host implemention (e.g. `jvm` `SecureRandom`, `MessageDigest`, etc.., or `brorand`, `hash.js`, etc.. in node and the browser).
+`nuid.cryptography` primarily exists to abstract over platform-specific differences and provide a common interface to the provided functionality across host platforms.
+In most cases, `nuid.cryptography` delegates directly to a host implemention (e.g. `SecureRandom`, `MessageDigest`, etc. on the `jvm`, and `brorand`, `hash.js`, etc. in `node` and the browser).

 ## Git issues and other communications are warmly welcomed. [dev@nuid.io](mailto:dev@nuid.io)